1904 Summer Olympics: Venues

 Five sports venues were used for the 1904 Summer Olympics.
 The venues included Glen Echo Country Club, the first golf course constructed west of the Mississippi River, which had opened in 1901.
 Three Olympic sports were hosted at Forest Park, the site of the Louisiana Purchase Exposition which was being held concurrently with the Olympics: the Life Saving Exhibition Lake at Forest Park was used for the diving, swimming, and water polo events.

 Creve Coeur Lake became the first park of St. Louis County in 1945.
 The Lake has hosted rowing regattas since 1882 and still hosts them as of 2010.
 Francis Olympic Field and Gymnasium are still in use on the Washington University in St. Louis campus as of 2021.
 An ornamental gate commemorating the 1904 Games was constructed outside the stadium immediately after the Exposition.
 A swimming pool was added to the gymnasium in 1985.
 Forest Park, constructed in 1876, is still in use as of 2021 and attracts over 12 million visitors annually.
 Glen Echo Country Club remains in use as a golf course today as of 2021.

 Participating nations

-Athletes from twelve nations competed in St. Louis.
+Athletes from thirteen nations competed in St. Louis.
 Numbers in parentheses indicate the number of known competitors for each nation.
-Due to the difficulty of getting to St. Louis in 1904, and European tensions caused by the Russo-Japanese War, only 62 athletes from outside North America participated in the Olympics.
+Due to the difficulty of getting to St. Louis in 1904, and European tensions caused by the Russo-Japanese War, only 69–74 athletes from outside North America participated in the Olympics.

 Disputed

-Some sources also list athletes from the following nations as having competed at these Games.
+Some sources also list athletes from the following nations as having competed at these Games: